lisaannyu/lifelogr/README.md

   - Visualize data over time
   - Do experiments on themselves and their data

-For more information and examples, see `summary.pdf`.
+For more information and examples, see `vignettes/summary.pdf`.

 To use the package yourself, download `lifelogr`.